 RCT/VAT applies to more than just major building works.
 It also encompasses alteration, repair, extension, demolition or dismantling of structures or buildings and the alteration or repair of systems including heating, lighting, water, power and ventilation systems.
 While no major works may be in the pipeline, it is likely that all schools will have some level of repairs to be carried out over the course of the year.
 It is recommended therefore that you remain registered for VAT and RCT so that you will be in a position to interact with the system as contracts are entered into.

 Only one digital certificate should be requested per tax reference number.
 The ROS administrator can then create subsidiary certificates that can be used by other users in the office.

 Where payments are subject to RCT (and VAT) under a relevant contract, there is no minimum amount that can be paid without operating RCT or the VAT reverse charge.
-Note also that the obligation to operate RCT and account for VAT is not confined to building works funded by the Department of Education and Skills.
+Note also that the obligation to operate RCT and account for VAT is not confined to building works funded by the Department of Education.
 RCT applies to all construction works ranging from major construction projects to general alteration or repair works.